The ArtsView Team

 Alisha Kirkland Kimbley – Education Director

 Alisha studied music at Kilgore College, then graduated with a B.A. in All Level Music Education from East Texas Baptist University.
-She has taught kindergarten through 5th grade music & movement, along with drama & art, in the public school system for the past 11 years.
-She has been directing show choirs, directing drama groups, teaching private piano and voice lessons, and directing church musicals for the past 16 years.
+She taught kindergarten through 5th grade music & movement infused with drama & art, directed select choir, directed musicals, and directed the high school and middle school band auxiliary lines in the White Oak school system for 11 years.

 “Why fit in when you were born to stand out?” ~ Dr. Seuss